mohsin055/BanglaToBanglishConverter/README.md

 Copyright © 2017 Mohsin Uddin

-All code belonging to to other authors is released under their respective licenses.
+All code belonging to other authors is released under their respective licenses.